 Your grade is based on the percentage of points earned relative to the maximum number possible for the course (4,000).
-Although group effort is fundamentally important to the design of the course and to the way in which labs and case studies are run, your grade is determined primarily by your individual scores; i.e., by your individual effort.
+The percentage of the total possible points determined by individual effort is 75% (3000 out of 4000 possible), and that determined by group effort is 25% (1000 out of 4000 possible).
+So, although group effort is fundamentally important to the design of the course and to the way in which labs and case studies are run, your grade is determined primarily by your individual scores; i.e., by your individual effort.
 In short, you are ultimately responsible for the majority of the grade points you earn in the course.
 The group work should help you do better by helping you learn the material more thoroughly.